 Thank you for highlighting A Slow Burn here!
 I so appreciate it.
 Beautiful blog!

-By Blogger Mary DeMuth, at 7:01 AM
+Mary DeMuth, at

 You're welcome.
 So good meeting you at Mt.
 Hermon.

-By Blogger Pat, at 9:14 AM
+Pat, at

 Post a comment